Arytmix/hi-people/README.md

 # hi-people

  Hello everyone :))
- I hope I be able to collaborate with  awesome and creative  people .
+ I hope I'll be able to collaborate with  awesome and creative  people .